Jim Sharp (bull rider)

-James Sharp also known as Jim "Razor" Sharp (born October 6, 1965) is an American former professional rodeo cowboy who specialized in bull riding.
-In 1988, he became the first bull rider in the Professional Rodeo Cowboys Association (PRCA)’s National Finals Rodeo history to successfully ride each of his 10 bulls during the champion-crowning event.
+James Carroll Sharp (born October 6, 1965) is an American former professional rodeo cowboy who specialized in bull riding.
+In 1988, he became the first bull rider in the Professional Rodeo Cowboys Association (PRCA)'s National Finals Rodeo history to successfully ride each of his 10 bulls during the champion-crowning event.
 The record-breaking performance earned Sharp his first of two PRCA World Champion Bull Rider titles.
 He rode professionally for nearly 20 years, and was a co-founder of the Professional Bull Riders (PBR).
 He is considered among the most talented bull riders in history.
-In 2006, he was inducted into the ProRodeo Hall of Fame.
-In 2016, he was inducted into the Bull Riding Hall of Fame.